eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 The Hue bridge is discovered through UPnP in the local network.
 Once it is added as a Thing, its authentication button (in the middle) needs to be pressed in order to authorize the binding to access it.
 Once the binding is authorized, it automatically reads all devices that are set up on the Hue bridge and puts them in the Inbox.

-## Binding Configuration

-The binding uses a default secret to authenticate against the Hue bridge, unless a different secret is configured.
-The default value can be set in the file [hue.cfg](cfg/hue.cfg).

 ## Thing Configuration

 The Hue bridge requires the ip address as a configuration value in order for the binding to know where to access it.